vmware-tanzu/cloud-native-security-inspector/CONTRIBUTING.md

 Before you start working with cloud-native-security-inspector, please read and sign our Contributor License Agreement [CLA](https://cla.vmware.com/cla/1/preview).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ]([https://cla.vmware.com/faq](https://cla.vmware.com/faq)).

+**Important:**

+1. Please make sure you sign the Individual CLA and you must provide real information for EVERY form.
+2. You must sign an Individual CLA for every unique pull request.
+3. After the legal team approve the CLA, and one maintainer has reviewed and approved the change, the pull request will be merged by us.

 ## Ways to contribute

 We welcome many different types of contributions and not all of them need a Pull request.
 Contributions may include: